intelliot/XRPL-Standards/XLS-30d.md

 : Current new balance of asset
 : Current new balance of outstanding LPTokens
 2.3.2.3.
 Specifying different parameters
-The proposal allows for traders to specify different combinations of the abovementionedabove mentioned fields for AMMWithdraw transaction.
+The proposal allows for traders to specify different combinations of the above mentioned fields for AMMWithdraw transaction.
 The implementation will figure out the best possible operations based on trader's specifications.

-We introduce the following six transaction flags to the AMMWithdraw transaction to indentifyidentify valid parameter combinations.
+We introduce the following six transaction flags to the AMMWithdraw transaction to identify valid parameter combinations.
 Other invalid combinations may result in the failure of transaction.

 Flag Name	Hex Value	Description tfLPToken	0x00010000	If set, it indicates LPTokenIn field parameter